iron-io/docs/worker/hybrid/index.md

 payloads by around 33%, because we need to base64 the output in order to send it to the worker API.
 If you are running large payloads and need your limit increased, reach out and we are happy to bump the max payload size up for you.
+We are in the process of adding support for encrypting payloads to our client libraries, as well; if you need one in a hurry, just let us know.

 [IronCLI]:https://github.com/iron-io/ironcli